 Does Columbia University or Ben-Gurion University grant the medical degree?

-The medical degree is granted by Ben-Gurion University.
+The medical degree is granted by Ben-Gurion University; we have an affiliation with Columbia University's College of Physicians and Surgeons.

 How can I gauge my chances of being accepted to this school?